 It's my goal to learn what I can before I start working; once I begin, I try to be quiet, to study the room, to wait for the moments.
 I've been told repeatedly that I capture emotion and ambiance well; this makes me happy, since finding genuine moments drives my work.

-Whether you are hosting a party, managing a corporate event, designing a new space, or have a young family, I will make every effort to capture those interactions that best represent your time.
+Whether you are hosting an event, managing a corporate gathering, designing a new space, or have a young family, I will make every effort to capture those interactions that best represent your time.

 Caitlin Cunningham is a Boston-based photographer, available for a range of work and travel locally and beyond.
 She lives in West Medford with her husband Tim Correira (also a professional photographer, and business partner), her stepdaughter, and a geriatric dachshund-pitbull mix.